 Social Impact | Gouache was founded by Ann Enriquez and Louie Poco, out of the need for a camera bag that was stylish, functional and affordable.
 Working with local artisans in Marikina, Gouache can provide artisans with dignified work, training, medical care and steady income they deserve.
 Since launching, Gouache has been able to employ four local families and 25 bag makers.

-2. AKABA Ltd. Design Co.: Handwoven backpacks and travel bags, made by indigenous weavers across the Philippine
+2. AKABA Ltd. Design Co.: Handwoven backpacks and travel bags, made by indigenous weavers across the Philippines

 3. Beyond Borders Philippines: Handwoven throws and napkins breaking borders